the-events-calendar/event-tickets/readme.txt

 = SUBMITTING PATCHES =

-If you’ve identified a bug and want to submit a patch, we’d welcome it at our <a href="https://github.com/moderntribe/event-tickets" target="_blank">GitHub page for Event Tickets.</a> Simply cue up your proposed patch as a pull request, and we’ll review as part of our release cycle and merge into the codebase if appropriate from there.
-(If a pull request is rejected, we’ll do our best to tell you why).
-Users whose pull requests are accepted will receive credit in the plugin’s changelog.
+If youâ€™ve identified a bug and want to submit a patch, weâ€™d welcome it at our <a href="https://github.com/moderntribe/event-tickets" target="_blank">GitHub page for Event Tickets.</a> Simply cue up your proposed patch as a pull request, and weâ€™ll review as part of our release cycle and merge into the codebase if appropriate from there.
+(If a pull request is rejected, weâ€™ll do our best to tell you why).
+Users whose pull requests are accepted will receive credit in the pluginâ€™s changelog.
 For more information, check out the readme at our GitHub page.
 Happy coding!

 == Installation ==